textileio/community/docs/hub/buckets.md

 ### Shared Buckets

 You can create Buckets to share with all members of an organization.
 To do so, simply initialize an Org first and then initialize a Bucket using the `--org` flag, specifying the name of the Org you want to share the bucket with.
-For example `tt bucket init --org nasa`.
+For example `hub bucket init --org nasa`.
 All members of the Org will be able to push and pull files to and from the shared Bucket.
 [Read more about creating Orgs](/hub/accounts#organizations).

 !!! info
     to check which org a bucket is registered with, examine the `.textile/config.yml` file (it will be a hidden folder in the bucket's directory)